 The focus of the assessment was to characterize potential exposure, cancer risks, and non-cancer health hazards to potential human receptors at the Site if no remedial actions are taken to address environmental impacts that are present.
 The objective of the BHHRA is to provide information to support Site-specific risk management decisions when evaluating and selecting remedial action approaches and options.
 The BHHRA is supported by information included in a Revised Technical Memorandum on Exposure Scenarios and Assumptions (MESA) and a Pathway Analysis Report (PAR), both of which were approved by the USEPA (Arcadis, 2008 and 2013a).
 The MESA detailed exposure scenarios, potential receptors and receptor-specific exposure assumptions that were used to evaluate potential human health cancer risk and/or non-cancer health hazards.
 The subsequent PAR identified chemicals of potential concern (COPCs), Site-specific exposure assumptions, and toxicological data used in the evaluation of potential risks and hazards to receptors at the Site.
 The resulting BHHRA incorporates Site setting characteristics, exposure scenarios, potential receptors, and receptor-specific exposure assumptions as well as the COPC, Site-specific exposure assumptions, and toxicological data when presenting the characterization of exposure, risk, and possible hazards to potential receptors at the Site.
 The reader should refer to the BHHRA itself for a complete description of methods and results.

 The use of the laydown area for storage and staging of empty solid waste roll-off containers by two municipal waste haulers (Chatham Disposal and South Orange Disposal) was not evaluated in the BHHRA.
-However, because any on-going use of the laydown area will not occur on an area located on the landfill, no exposure to contaminants by any user of the laydown area will occur.
+However, because any on-going use of the laydown area will not occur on an area located on the landfill, no exposure to contaminants by any future user of the laydown area will occur.
 Therefore, an exposure assessment for the laydown area is not required.

 3.1.1 Exposure Assessment

-The BHHRA evaluated two exposure scenarios: the Current and Reasonably Anticipated Future Exposure Scenario and the Future On-Site Residential Exposure Scenario.
+The BHHRA evaluated two exposure scenarios for the privately-owned portion of the Site: the Current and Reasonably Anticipated Future Exposure Scenario and the Future On-Site Residential Exposure Scenario.
+The BHHRA also evaluated current and reasonably anticipated future use scenarios for the Hunt Club, the Shooting Range and the Baseball Field.

 Current and Reasonably Anticipated Future Use Scenario